notbaab/YUNOSOC/README.md

 In you compiler directory with the test directory provided here and then you don't have to read anything else if you really don't want to, then open results.html.

+If you are even more lazy, you don't have to run the perl script and look at an individual comparision with

+    chmod +x compare.sh
+    ./compare.sh p00a.rc

+and that will give you vimdiff of that individual test.
+To exit vimdiff hit [ESC] :qall.
+It's a very boring script but it helps with giving you a better look at the compaision when you are working on one specific test.

 ## Example Structure.
 Notice publicTest.pl needs to be in the same directory as RC and the test directory